MPh-py/MPh/docs/installation.md

 ## Comsol

 Comsol, obviously, you need to license and install yourself.
-[Versions] 6.0 and newer are expected to work.
+All major platforms are supported: Windows, Linux, macOS.
+[Comsol versions] 6.0 and newer are expected to work.
 Up to version 6.3, they have been successfully tested.
 A separate Java run-time environment is *not* required as Comsol ships with one already built in.

-All major platforms are supported: Windows, Linux, macOS.
-Though ARM-based architectures are not, namely [Apple Silicon] on newer Macs.
-(Contribute to solving [GitHub issue #80] if you want to remedy that.)
+Comsol 5.5 and 5.6 may work if you manually downgrade JPype: `pip install "jpype1<1.6"`.
+Newer JPype versions no longer support Java 8, which these older Comsol versions ship with.

 Comsol is expected to be installed in the default location suggested by its installer.
 Though on Windows, custom locations are also supported, as the